Key takeaways

 Does the pink salt trick work for weight loss?

-It’s unlikely that the pink salt trick works for weight loss.
-Research supporting the tactic is lacking.
+There’s no scientific evidence that the pink salt trick works for weight loss.

 Ultimately, being in a calorie deficit (burning more calories than you consume) is the primary, evidence-based way to lose weight — and pink Himalayan salt has nothing to do with that.